ymich9963/electronics-tools-cli/twc/README.md

 - Method B: Derived from [NinjaCalc](https://ninjacalc.mbedded.ninja/calculators/electronics/pcb-design/track-current-ipc2152).

+## Installing
+To install and use the `twc` command.
+Make sure to have the latest version, place it in a folder, and add that folder path to your Enviroment Variables.

 ## Building
 Clone the repository and got to this directory.
 Using `make` simply run in a command line,
 ```